Minimum required version is Unity 2019.4 , compatible up to 2021.2. Works in 2022.1.0a1 so far.

 A minimum of version

 2.3.0 is required at the time, as installed through the Package Manager.
-When importing the SC Post Effects asset, you will be prompted to update the package if it is outdated.
+Most projects will have 3.3.0+ installed nowadays.

 Scriptable Render Pipeline